Skip to main content

 • music

-34 mentions Positive Neutral Negative
+37 mentions Positive Neutral Negative

-• “Best game ever I played it once and now I can't stop; the songs are good but not all my favorite songs are on here yet.”
+• “Best game ever I played it once and now I can't stop.
+The songs are good but not all my favorite songs are on here yet.”

 • “Its got smooth gameplay, plenty of customization so you can really make your own theme and plenty of songs to go and play through.”

-• “Way better than the previous non-Steam port; just really wish we had more songs but I'm sure more will get added with time.”
+• “Way better than the previous non-steam port; just really wish we had more songs but I'm sure more will get added with time.”

-• “The original game had so many maps and this doesn't even have 10, so you have to play community maps, but even there so many songs are just not mapped and most ones that have been mapped are made by people who don't know how to map.”
+• “The original game had so many maps and this doesn't even have 10, so you have to play community maps, but even there many songs are just not mapped and most ones that have been mapped are made by people who don't know how to map.”

-• “So, as soon as you open the game, you're greeted with a mind blowing 8 songs total... now...
-I get that you're supposed to download community made maps and play those, but really?”
+• “So, as soon as you open the game, you're greeted with a mind-blowing 8 songs total... now...
+I get that you're supposed to download community-made maps and play those, but really?”

 • gameplay

-25 mentions Positive Neutral Negative
+27 mentions Positive Neutral Negative

-• “This combination of rhythm recognition and directional accuracy sets the tone for a gameplay loop that is deceptively simple in concept but increasingly demanding in execution.”
+• “Rhythia developed and published by Capo Games is a precision-focused rhythm arcade experience that blends musical timing with spatial aiming mechanics.
+This combination of rhythm recognition and directional accuracy sets the tone for a gameplay loop that is deceptively simple in concept but increasingly demanding in execution.”

 • optimization